 Long-term studies in animals to evaluate carcinogenic potential or studies to evaluate mutagenic potential have not been performed with alglucosidase alfa.

-Alglucosidase alfa at intravenous doses up to 40 mg/kg, administered every other day (plasma AUC of 64.6 mg•min/mL, 0.4 times the human exposure at the recommended bi-weekly dose) had no effect on fertility and reproductive performance in mice.
+Intravenous administration of alglucosidase alfa every other day in mice at doses up to 40 mg/kg (0.4 times the human AUC at the recommended bi-weekly dose) had no effect on fertility and reproductive performance.

 Use In Specific Populations

 Pregnancy Category C

 There is a registry for Pompe disease patients that monitors the outcomes of women and their offspring exposed to alglucosidase alfa during pregnancy.
 Patients or their physicians should call 1-800-745-4447 or visit www.pomperegistry.com to enroll [see PATIENT INFORMATION].

 There are no studies of alglucosidase alfa in pregnant women.
 In animal reproduction studies, no effects on embryo-fetal development were observed in mice or rabbits given daily administration of alglucosidase alfa up to 0.4 or 0.5 times the human steady-state AUC (area under the plasma concentration-time curve), respectively, at the recommended human bi-weekly dose during the period of organogenesis.
 An increase in pup mortality was observed when alglucosidase alfa was administered every other day in mice during the period of organogenesis through lactation at a dose 0.4 times the human steady-state AUC at the recommended human bi-weekly dose.
 Alglucosidase alfa should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.